Step-by-Step Guide to Passing the Level I CFA® Exam

 CFA charterholders report that review workshops were part of their preparation strategy and helped them pass.
 These review workshops pull everything together, which is critical to doing well on the exam.
 They show you slightly different perspectives for the same topic, which can help you remember solutions to questions when you’re taking the exam.

 There’s a difference between learning the material and learning how to take the exam.
 That’s why you should take at least one mock exam.
 Mock exams offer realistic simulated exam conditions that can really help you in your last weeks of studying.
-CFA Institute will give you one mock exam, and you can purchase others from exam prep providers like Schweser.
+The Kaplan Schweser mock exam offers a simulation mode that mimics the computer-based exam from Prometrics, the testing provider.